1st Arrondissement Paris Guide: 32 Fantastic Attractions for You to Explore

 Our guide to the 1st arrondissement introduces you to 32 top attractions, plus recommendations for interesting neighborhood tours, where to stay, and where (and what) to eat.

-Top photo: Fountain and pool in Tuileries Garden (Jardin des Tuileries) near the Louvre Museum in Paris's 1st arrondissement
+Top photo: Fountain and pool in Tuileries Garden (Jardin des Tuileries) near the Louvre Museum in the 1st arrondissement

 1st Arrondissement Guide: Historic & Cultural Sites in "Royal Paris"